-Larazotide Acetate or INN-202 is Innovate's leading drug candidate for Celiac Disease (CD) entering phase 3 clinical trials.
+Larazotide Acetate or INN-202 is Innovate's leading drug candidate for Celiac Disease (CeD) entering phase 3 clinical trials.
 INN-202 is a tight junction regulator, which helps restore “leaky” or open junctions to a normal state.
-In CD patients, ingestion of gluten causes the tight junctions to remain open.
-The open junctions cause an inflammatory cascade within the intestinal epithelium that eventually destroys the intestinal villa.
-Larazotide acetate, when ingested prior to a meal, may help keep the tight junctions closed, thus reducing the intestinal-inflammatory process in response to gluten.
+In CeD patients, ingestion of gluten causes disruption or opening of the tight junctions.
+The open junctions cause an inflammatory cascade within the intestinal epithelium that eventually destroys the intestinal villi, decreasing the surface area for absorption of nutrients, thus leading to a variety of diseases.
+When ingested prior to a meal, Larazotide may help keep the tight junctions closed, thus reducing the intestinal-inflammatory process in response to gluten.

 Celiac Disease remains an unmet need with no drugs approved.
 Patients diagnosed with Celiac Disease only have the gluten-free diet to manage their symptoms.
 There are more than 3 million Celiac patients in the US and a similar number in Europe with another 15 million in the rest of the world.Larazotide would be the first drug ever approved for Celiac Disease by 2018.

-Larazotide Acetate is the only late-stage drug entering phase 3 trials with a Path Forward agreed upon with the FDA regarding the primary endpoint, dose and phase 3 trial design.
-After several clinical trials involving more than 800 patients and a phase 2B trial with 342 patients, Larazotide has been shown to be safe and effective in a “real world setting” for Celiac patients.
-Phase 3 trials are expected to begin later in 2016.
+Larazotide is the only late-stage drug entering phase 3 trials with a path forward agreed upon with the FDA.
+After several clinical trials involving more than 800 patients and a phase 2b trial with 342 patients, Larazotide has been shown to be safe and effective in a “real world setting” for Celiac patients.
+Phase 3 trials are expected to begin later in 2017.